[[cta2]]

 10. Termination policy

-- Notice period for a smooth termination process.
+- Notice period required for cancellation

-- Data retention and migration
+- Data retention and migration steps

-- Post-termination commitments
+- Any post-termination commitments

 SaaS Agreement Vs. Software License: Know the Difference